kumpan/unikorn/content/about/2020-06-24-our-approach.md

   * A prioritised actionability item-list.
   * Follow-up processes to assure learning and takeaway implementations.

 A consistent method resulting in your business’ digital presence skyrocketing and leading to automatic pilot in-house performance.
-We set the stage, cast the channels, identify focus areas, ignite your actionable item-list, and form concrete knowledgable practices, for safe, productive, self-serving company’s growth hacking digital journey.
+We set the stage, cast the channels, identify focus areas, ignite your actionable item-list, and form concrete knowledgeable practices, for safe, productive, self-serving company’s growth hacking digital journey.

 Does this glimpse into our tailored game plan move your taste buds?
 Let's continue our conversation over a coffee, or as we say in Sweden “fika time”.